vipulyaara/Persona/README.md

   3. Deny access completely

 ## Important Notes
-- Partial access feature only works on Android 14 and above
-- Older versions fall back to traditional permission model
 - Permission state persists across app restarts
 - Users can modify permissions through system settings anytime
 - Application backup is turned off in case we want to test different permission workflows by clearing data or uninstalling the app